Caberbar/50-Projects-In-50-Days/README.md

-# 50-Projects-In-50-Days HTML, CSS &amp; Java Script
+# 50 Projects In 50 Days HTML, CSS &amp; Java Script

 This is the main repository for all of the projects in the course.